bernhardAxonIvy/doc/source/designer-guide/configuration/webservice-clients.rst

 - :guilabel:`WSDL URL`
   Service details and classes will be generated using the WSDL specified here.
-Please **use protocol prefix** like: http://myserver.ch/hello.wsdl or file:/c:/temp/myWis.wsdl
+Please **use protocol prefixes** like: https://myserver.ch/hello.wsdl or file:/c:/temp/myWis.wsdl

-- :guilabel:`Library`
-  The library that is used to generate the web service client classes.
+- :guilabel:`Library` Select the library |ivy| uses to generate the web service client classes.
-  Note that you have to regenerate the web service client classes if you change this setting.

-- :guilabel:`Generate WS classes`
-  After specifying the mandatory fields WSDL URL and Library you can click the Generate WS classes button to read the WSDL and generate client side classes.
-The generated files will be compiled and packaged into a jar file.
-The generated jar file will be located in the *lib_ws/client* folder of Axon Ivy project and automatically added to the project libraries.
+- :guilabel:`Generate WS classes` After specifying the mandatory fields :guilabel:`WSDL URL` and :guilabel:`Library`, click :guilabel:`Generate WS classes` to read the WSDL and generate client classes.
+  The generated files are compiled and packaged into a jar file.
+The generated jar file is located in the *lib_ws/client* folder of the |ivy| project and automatically added to the project libraries.

 .. note::

-   When you change the WSDL URL, the WSDL itself or the Library setting you **always** have to re-generate the service classes.
+   If you change the :guilabel:`WSDL URL`, the :guilabel:`WSDL` (i.e. the functionality or data structure of the Service) or the :guilabel:`Library` setting, you **must** re-generate the service classes.